topo-gps/ios-manual/en/waypoints/searching_waypoints.rst

 - *Closest on top*: The waypoints are sorted according to their distance to your current location, the closest is on top.
 - *Newest on top*: The waypoints are sorted according to their creation time, the newest is on top.
 - *Oldest on top*: The waypoints are sorted according to their creation time, the oldest is on top.
-- *Most recently updated on top*: The waypoints are sorted according to the time at which they were last changed, the newest is on top.
+- *Most recently updated on top*: The waypoints are sorted according to the time at which they were last changed, the waypoint that was changed most recently is on top.
-- *Least recently updated on top*: The waypoints are sorted according to the time at which they were last changed, the oldest is on top.
+- *Least recently updated on top*: The waypoints are sorted according to the time at which they were last changed, the waypoint that was changed the longest go is on top.
 - *Alphabetically*: The waypoints are sorted in alphabetical order.

 .. _ss-waypoint-filter: